ekino/autodata/gitbook/plugins/MEDIA-QUERY-TRACKER.md

 **NOTE** This value is in milliseconds

-The tag will be debounced to this value in order to prevent performance issues It is recommended to set a value around 1 second.
+The tag will be debounced to this value in order to prevent performance issues when resizing window manually.

+It is recommended to set a value around 1 second.